pauldelatte/pauldelatte.github.io/_pages/other.md

 redirect_from:
 ---

-## Research assistantship and collaboration
+## Research, work, and collaboration

-If you want to work with me on some new projects, please send me an email.
+I am available to help with your statistical and economic projects.
+Please send me an email for inquiry.

 ## Reading list

-I like reading, see my [Goodreads profile](https://www.goodreads.com/review/list/162952279?shelf=read) to see the last books I have read.
+See my [Goodreads profile](https://www.goodreads.com/review/list/162952279?shelf=read) to see the last books I have read.

 ## Contact me